ColbySaxton/ColbySaxton.github.io/_posts/2019-07-13-Colby-Saxton-proj1.md

 Facial Recognition Login
 ------------------------
 For the final project for this course, I decided to make a facial recognition login feature on the lamp.
 This login uses openCV, Pi-Face-Recognition and Kivy libraries.
 Additionally, I used a PiCamera and the PiCamera library to take images of a user attempting to login.
-Then I send the images to the backend where it is compared to a model trained to my face.
+After taking a picture, I send the image to the backend where it is compared to a model trained to my face.

 When I am not logged in, a message prevents me from using the lamp, however after logging in, the lamp becomes usable.

-Here is a demonstration (be patient while it logs in!):
+Here is a demonstration (be patient while it logs in):
 <video width="720" height="440" controls="controls">
   <source src="/../FaceRecognitionDemo.mp4"/>
 </video>